Teacher As Student

 Teachers and students.
 A phrase which can easily morph into teachers as students, and students as teachers.
 A concept originating with the famous Greek teacher-philosopher, Socrates.

 The idea I’m promulgating is an alternate manifestation of the Socratic Method.
-It occurs when the teacher, while in the process of teaching, becomes their own student.
+It occurs when the teacher, while in the process of teaching, becomes the student.

 I can speak to this from a place of experience.
 As a professional copywriter offering publication services for new—and old—writers, quite often I’d find myself explaining certain processes and procedures for the benefit of my clients.